Should You Sue the Trucking Company or the Driver?

 While the trucking company may be held partly liable for many of the employee’s actions, the employee can also be held liable for a trucking accident.
 An employee’s motive and other factors are also considered when holding the employer or the employee liable for a victim’s injuries.

 An employee can be held responsible for the following:

 - Failure to inspect the truck before a shift

 - Driving while impaired by drugs or alcohol

-Our Houston truck accident attorneys can sift through accident scene information such as logbooks or company records to determine the cause of the truck accident.
+Our Houston semi accident attorneys can sift through accident scene information such as logbooks or company records to determine the cause of the truck accident.
 We refuse to cut corners.
 We know our work changes lives.

 For more information about our representation, request a free case evaluation today or call (888) 493-1629.